 Document Type : Original Research Article

-3 Obstetrics and Gynecology Department, School of Medicine, Isfahan University of Medical Sciences, Isfahan, Iran
+Department of Obstetrics and Gynecology, School of Medicine, Isfahan University of Medical Sciences, Isfahan, Iran

-Results: The mean of time between ripening and the active phase in vaginal misoprostol group was significantly shorter than in Foley catheter group (2.32 versus 5.11 hour respectively, P-value = 0.0001).
-After intervention Bishop score in vaginal misoprostol group was significantly more than Foley catheter group (8.70 versus 6.68 respectively, P-value = 0.0001).
-Time from insertion to birth in vaginal misoprostol group was 9.54 hours and in Foley catheter group was 12.88 hours (P-value = 0.0001).
-The hospitalization time in Foley catheter group was significantly more than vaginal misoprostol group (P-value = 0.0001). other outcomes were similar between groups.
+Results: The mean time of ripening and the active phase in vaginal misoprostol group was significantly shorter than in Foley catheter group (2.32 versus 5.11 hours respectively, P-value = 0.0001).
+After intervention, Bishop score in vaginal misoprostol group was significantly more than Foley catheter group (8.70 versus 6.68 respectively, P-value = 0.0001).
+Insertion to delivery interval in vaginal misoprostol group was 9.54 hours and in Foley catheter group was 12.88 hours (P-value = 0.0001).
+The hospitalization time in Foley catheter group was significantly more than vaginal misoprostol group (P-value = 0.0001).
+The other outcomes were similar between groups.

 - Hussain AA, Yakoob MY, Imdad A, Bhutta ZA.
 Elective induction for pregnancies at or beyond 41 weeks of gestation and its impact on stillbirths: a systematic review with meta-analysis.
 BMC Public Health.
 2011;11(3):S5.
 [DOI:10.1186/1471-2458-11-S3-S5] [PMID] [PMCID]